 All-Star tryouts are held no earlier than the date announced by District 9.

-Tryouts are open to all eligible Bellevue East Little League baseball players from the regular season.
+Tryouts are open to all eligible Bellevue National Little League baseball players from the regular season.
 Teams will be formed based on the approved All-Stars selection process.

 Levels of Play

-Bellevue East Little League offers the following levels of play for softball:
+Bellevue National Little League offers the following levels of play for softball: